 The mean-field approach is usually the first and fastest method to approximate the quantum many-body problems.
-At the mean-field level, the QED Hamiltonian can be approximated by $\ket{\Psi}\approx \ket{\HF}\otimes\ket{0}$ where $\ket{0}$ denotes the photon vacuum state.
+At the mean-field level, the QED Hamiltonian can be approximated by $\ket{\Psi}\approx \ket{\mathrm{HF}}\otimes\ket{0}$ where $\ket{0}$ denotes the photon vacuum state.
 Consequently, the total energy can be easily introduced via,

-The DSE contribution to the total energy (second term on the right-hand side of the above equation) can be evaluated via the DSE-mediated one-body and two-body integrals (see more details in Supplementary Materials (SM)).
-Thus, the corresponding Fock matrix (for computing density matrix and molecular orbital properties) can be readily derived by taking the partial derivative of the total energy concerning the density matrix~\cite{haugland_coupled_2020, foley:2023CPR}.
+Where the $E_{HF}$ denotes the electronic HF energy.
+The DSE contribution to the total energy (second term on the right-hand side of the above equation) can be evaluated via the DSE-mediated one-electron and two-electron integrals (see more details in Supplementary Materials (SM)).
+Thus, the corresponding Fock matrix (for computing density matrix and molecular orbital properties) can be readily derived by taking the partial derivative of the total energy with respect to the density matrix~\cite{haugland_coupled_2020, foley:2023CPR}.
 The resulting QEDHF method (in the Fock state representation) provides an economical way to compute the polariton ground state and can serve as the reference for other post-HF methods.
-The key drawback of the QEDHF method in the Fock representation is the slow convergence with the Fock state in the strong coupling limit, which can lead to incorrect behavior, such as incorrect origin-dependency and frequency dependency~\cite{foley:2023CPR}, making the QEDHF method in Fock state representation is more suitable for weak coupling system (as the Fock state is the eigenstate of the interaction Hamiltonian in the $\lambda\rightarrow 0$ limit).
+The key drawback of the QEDHF method in the Fock representation is the slow convergence with the Fock state in the strong coupling limit, which can lead to incorrect behavior, such as incorrect origin-dependency and frequency dependency~\cite{foley:2023CPR}, making the QEDHF method in Fock state representation more suitable for weak coupling systems (as the Fock state is the eigenstate of the interaction Hamiltonian in the $\lambda\rightarrow 0$ limit).
 Such drawbacks can be mitigated with the coherent state (CS) representation~\cite{ajp4876963},

-Where $z_\alpha =-\frac{\langle \blambda_\alpha \cdot \hat{\boldsymbol{D}}\rangle_{\HF}}{\sqrt{2\omega_\alpha}}$.
+where $z_\alpha =-\frac{\langle \boldsymbol{\lambda}_\alpha \cdot \hat{\boldsymbol{D}}\rangle_{\mathrm{HF}}}{\sqrt{2\omega_\alpha}}$.
 It's clear from the above equation that CS is a linear combination of complete Fock states where the coefficients are determined by the displacement due to the light-matter coupling strength.
 The resulting QEDHF in CS representation~\cite{haugland_coupled_2020} thus mitigates the origin-variance problem.
 However, the molecular orbitals and Fock matrix remain origin-dependent charged systems in~\cite{foley:2023CPR}.